-4.3 Threat intelligence database
+4.3 Threat Intelligence Database

-The cognitix Threat Defender also uses the international MISP database for the automatic exchange of threat information (Open Source Threat Intelligence Platform & Open Standards For Threat Information Sharing).
+cognitix Threat Defender also uses the international MISP database for the automatic exchange of threat information (Open Source Threat Intelligence Platform & Open Standards For Threat Information Sharing).
 Stored in the database are technical and non-technical information on examples of malicious software, incidents, attackers, dangerous websites, known command and control servers (C&C) and other information.
-MISP is used worldwide by more than 6000 organizations.
-This information is utilized in the cognitix Threat Defender as additional context and helps in assessing the risk in the network.
+MISP is used worldwide by more than 6,000 organizations.
+This information is utilized in cognitix Threat Defender as additional context and helps in assessing the risk in the network.

-4.4 Automated anomaly detection
+4.4 Automated Anomaly Detection

-The cognitix Threat Defender analyzes the network traffic according to IP and MAC addresses, ports, protocols and applications of OSI layers 2 to 7.
+cognitix Threat Defender analyzes the network traffic according to IP and MAC addresses, ports, protocols and applications of OSI layers 2 to 7.
 The traffic is checked here for problematic addresses, domains or file signatures.
 Based on the asset database, the communication relationships of the devices are also examined.
 Behavior rules are assigned to the devices and these rules monitored.